ChangSuNam/MIDIVisualizer/README.md

 ## 🎯 Overview

-MIDI Visualizer provides interactive music visualization experience.
+MIDI Visualizer provides an interactive music visualization experience.
 The app features a virtual piano keyboard that generates MIDI events, which are then visualized as animated shapes with properties mapped to musical characteristics:

 - **Pitch → Vertical Position**: Higher notes appear higher on screen
 - **Velocity → Size & Color Intensity**: Harder key presses create larger, more vibrant visuals